Table of contents

 - The future of security against Use-After-Free bugs

-The security bug known as Use-After-Free is one of the most severe vulnerabilities in modern programming environments, compromising memory management and opening doors to dangerous arbitrary code execution exploits.
+The security bug known as Use-After-Free is one of the most severe vulnerabilities in modern programming environments, compromising memory management.

 This type of vulnerability arises when a program continues to use a block of memory that has already been freed, or “freed memory,” exposing sensitive data and endangering the stability and security of the system.